 She has been a practitioner of Yoga for over a decade and is a certified Yoga teacher trained under Guru.
 Sudhesh Chandra of Mysuru and frequently fuses Yoga in her dance presentations and in her teaching.

-Vidushi Nagalakshmi has completed an intensive training course on Karanas of Natyashastra, a practical and theoretical study of the dance that was prevalent 2000 years ago in our rich culture, under Dr. Shobha Shashikumar, Bangalore (disciple of Dr. Sundari Santhanam who was a direct disciple of Padma Bhushana awardee Dr. Padma Subrahmanyam).
+Vidushi Dr. Nagalakshmi has completed an intensive training course on Karanas of Natyashastra, a practical and theoretical study of the dance that was prevalent 2000 years ago in our rich culture, under Dr. Shobha Shashikumar, Bangalore (disciple of Dr. Sundari Santhanam who was a direct disciple of Padma Bhushana awardee Dr. Padma Subrahmanyam).
 She is certified to teach charis and karanas of Natyashastra and introduces it to budding young dancers at her class apart from teaching it to professional dancers.
-She is also an exponent of the ancient martial art of Kerala “Kalaripayattu”, learning from Guru Krishnapratap in Bangalore.
+She is also an exponent of the ancient martial art of Kerala “Kalaripayattu”, learning from Guru Krishnapratap in Bangalore and uses those techniques to train students for physical fitness and stamina.

-Having done her Vidwat in Bharathanatyam, and having keen interest in the theory of dance as well, she completed her Master of Arts in Bharatanatyam and is currently pursuing her PhD from University of Mysore.
+Having done her Vidwat in Bharathanatyam, and having keen interest in the theory of dance as well, she completed her Master of Arts in Bharatanatyam and obtained her PhD from the College of Fine Arts, University of Mysore in 2023 with a profound thesis on “Rasotpatti in Lasyangas – An Analytical Study”.

 She has choreographed numerous solo and group performances, including the following: